There is no more compromising with Democrats and you can compromise with the Taliban.

 I'm talking about a majority.

-Now I got an email.
+Now, I got an email.

-We know you're not the Tea Party, we're not gonna repeal health care.
+We know you're not the Tea Party.

-We we can't really do any of that.
+We can't really do any of that.

-You better you better realize people want to know what was the reaction.
+People want to know what was the reaction.

-Well, I don't know what the reaction everybody in the room was.
+Well, I don't know what the reaction.

-I talked to a couple people that were there, and they told me that they went up to the senators and said, Well, if this is your attitude, you can kiss 2012 goodbye.
+I talked to a couple people that were there, and they told me that they went up to the senators and said, well, if this is your attitude, you can kiss 2012 goodbye.

 If this is the way you're looking at it, you can kiss any money from us and you can kiss 2012 goodbye.